HealthDataInsight/way_of_working/README.md

 ## Usage

+### Changelog

+To add a [keep a changelog v1.1.0](https://keepachangelog.com/en/1.1.0/) changelog to your project, use the following at the command line:

+    way_of_working init changelog

 ### Code Of Conduct

 To add a [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/) Code of Conduct v2.1 to your project, use the following at the command line: